vijay03/cs360v-f21/Lab3.md

 FOR EXAMPLE: after you have initialized all the data in each struct, you can initialize the sections like this:` memcpy(addr, &lomap, sizeof(memory_map_t));`

+Once this is done, you will see an error of the form `kernel panic on CPU 0 at ../vmm/vmexits.c:262: cpuid not implemented` instead of the unhandled vmexit error.

 ### Part-5 CPUID

 Once the guest gets a little further in boot, it will attempt to discover whether the CPU supports long mode, using the cpuid instruction.
 Our VMCS is configured to trap on this instruction, so that we can emulate it---hiding the presence of vmx, since we have not implemented emulation of vmx in software.
-Now you will see an error of the form `kernel panic on CPU 0 at ../vmm/vmexits.c:262: cpuid not implemented`.

 Implement `handle_cpuid()` in vmm/vmexits.c. `handle_cpuid()` should emulate a cpuid instruction.
 Check out the comments in the code for more hints.
 Once the host can emulate the cpuid instruction, your guest should run until it attempts to perform disk I/O, giving a user panic of the form `ipc_host_send not implemented.`